 “PLAN YOUR WORK FOR TODAY AND EVERY DAY, THEN WORK YOUR PLAN.” – MARGARET THATCHER

 A legendary musician once did say, ‘Life is what happens when you’re busy making plans’.
-But if you are preparing to take the Prelims & Mains UPSC civil services exam due on May & September 2020, you would understand that without a detailed plan of action, you can very well say goodbye to your IAS dreams.
+But if you are preparing to take the Prelims & Mains UPSC civil services exam due in May & September 2023, you would understand that without a detailed plan of action, you can very well say goodbye to your IAS dreams.

 The sheer quantity of learning you have to do in order to cover the UPSC syllabus mandates that you prepare a study timetable and follow it without fail.